iancze/iancze.github.io/content/courses/astro589/lectures/02-fourier-transform-I/index.md

 $$
 The unit rectangle (or boxcar) function has the Fourier transform pair of a normalized sinc function.

+This is also the same relationship that we introduced in the first lecture: the far field electric field pattern (sinc) is the Fourier transform of the electric field illuminating the aperture of the telescope (boxcar).

 ### Gaussian

 How about the Fourier transform of a Gaussian function?